-A balanced approach to business that ensures all stakeholders' success.
+A balanced approach to business that ensures the success of all stakeholders.

-The Stepping Stool analogy helps to focus our decision-making and management practices on providing the most benefit to all of our key stakeholders.
+The Stepping Stool analogy helps to focus our decision-making and management practices on providing the most benefit to all our key stakeholders.

 Performance Measurement System:

 A set of common Key Performance Indicators (KPIs) from each of the three stool legs drives operational performance across the entire global organization.